fbargaglistoffi/BCF-IV/README.md

 library("BayesIV")
 ```

-Attention: Our method depends on `bcf` package, which, unfortunately, has just been removed from CRAN due to an un-addressed Issue.
+**Attention**: `BayesIV` depends on `bcf` package, which, unfortunately, has just been removed from CRAN due to an un-addressed Issue.
 In order to run `BayesIV` package, manually install `bcf` package from GitHub following its [installation guideline](https://github.com/jaredsmurray/bcf).

 ## BCF-IV